TheSeanFraser/highparkcaterpillarsurvey/volunteer.md

 The season runs from May to October.

 - May to July - 9:15 PM - midnight
-- Aug to Oct - start and end times get earlier as the days get shorter
+- Aug to Oct - start and end times get earlier as days get shorter